mkdrake37/seams/fulbright.md

 reputation.
 That reputation is built by the accomplishments of the individuals that participate in its program.
-Thus, the more high-quality work its students and researchers get out to the public in general, especially while participating in AIMS-based activities, the better faculty and students the institute will attract.
+Thus, the more high-quality work its students and researchers get out to the public in general, especially while participating in AIMS-based activities, the better faculty, students, and research proposals the institute will attract.

 The mission of AIMS is to develop mathematical talent, not produce programmers.
 However, important technical work often involves a substantial software component.